Case Statements (and Proposals and Campaign Brochures)

 I stopped counting after my 200th case statement.

-Professional and volunteer fund raisers have secured more than a billion dollars in charitable gifts using case statements and proposals I created for them.
+Development professionals and volunteers have secured well over a billion dollars in charitable gifts—and the loyalty of countless donors—using case statements I created for them.
 I'm extremely proud of their accomplishments, and happy to have played a small part in their success.

 Case statements come in all shapes and sizes.